Can you clear up the controversy over what to eat for gout?

 Although coffee is good, soda is bad (in oh, so many ways): Soft Drinks and Gout.

 We have very good evidence that foods high in purine can and do increase gout flares.
-Here's some general information about this along with a list of purine rich foods.
+Here's some general information and a list of purines in foods.

 You are right to ask about these protein "types" and the list above can help you sort that out.
-Interestingly, there's recent research showing that use of purine rich vegetables causes less problem than animal proteins high in purines.
+Interestingly, there's recent research showing that use of purine rich vegetables causes fewer problems than animal proteins high in purines.
 Here is the conclusion from the abstract of a study in the New England Journal of Medicine in 2004 (N Engl J Med 2004;350:1093-103).
-This study found that the main risk has to do with consumption of purine rich proteins from animal sources.
+This study found that the main risk for gout sufferers has to do with consumption of purine rich proteins from animal sources.

 "Higher levels of meat and seafood consumption are associated with an increased risk of gout, whereas a higher level of consumption of dairy products is associated with a decreased risk.
 Moderate intake of purine-rich vegetables or protein is not associated with an increased risk of gout."